Nepal Kabaddi League: Organization

 Teams acquire players through an auction.
 Each team has a squad of 14 players, with the opportunity of signing up to four foreign players.
 Drafting of the inaugural season took place on 15 December 2024. .The inaugural edition saw participation from international players from Bangladesh, Kenya, Sri Lanka, and Thailand.

 Format

-The league follows single round-robin format, with each team playing against every other teams at National Sports Council Covered Hall (NSC Covered Hall), Tripureshwor, Kathmandu.
+The league follows single round-robin format, with each team playing against every other team at National Sports Council Covered Hall (NSC Covered Hall), Tripureshwor, Kathmandu.

 Teams

 The NKL consists of six franchise teams, each representing a major city in Nepal.